800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 | Quantum-X800 QM3200 | IHS only | Standard OSFP | 64 twin-port cages |

-| ConnectX-7 OSFP | RHS only | OSFP-RHS | Single-port |
+| ConnectX-7 OSFP | RHS only | OSFP-RHS | Single-port, 400G |

 | ConnectX-8 SuperNIC | RHS only | OSFP-RHS | Single-port, 800G |

-Part 6: 800G Module Types and Reach Specifications
+📡 7.
+800G Module Types and Reach Specifications

 Choosing between IHS and RHS is just the first decision.
 Next: which optical variant do you need?
+Reach requirements determine module type, which ultimately determines your fiber infrastructure and deployment strategy.

 The 800G Module Family

-| Module Type | Reach | Fiber | Connector | Power | IHS/RHS | Primary Use Case |
+| Module Type | Reach | Fiber | Connector | Power | Primary Use Case |

-| SR8 | 50-100m | MMF (OM4/OM5) | Dual MPO-12/APC | 12-16W | Both | Intra-rack, ToR |
+| SR8 | 50-100m | MMF (OM4/OM5) | Dual MPO-12/APC | 12-16W | Intra-rack, ToR |

-| DR8 | 500m | SMF (G.652) | Dual MPO-12/APC | 14-17W | Both | Campus backbone, building interconnect |
+| DR8 | 500m | SMF (G.652) | Dual MPO-12/APC | 14-17W | Campus backbone, building interconnect |

-| 2×FR4 | 2km | SMF | Dual LC Duplex | 13-14.5W | Both | Building interconnect, campus |
+| 2×FR4 | 2km | SMF | Dual LC Duplex | 13-14.5W | Building interconnect, campus |

-| 2×LR4 | 10km | SMF | Dual LC Duplex | 15-18W | IHS preferred | Metro, campus backbone |
+| 2×LR4 | 10km | SMF | Dual LC Duplex | 15-18W | Metro, campus backbone |

-| ZR | 80km | SMF (coherent) | LC Duplex | 25-28W | IHS only | DCI, metro DWDM |
+| ZR | 80km | SMF (coherent) | LC Duplex | 25-28W | DCI, metro DWDM |

-| ZR+ | 120km+ | SMF (coherent) | LC Duplex | 27-30W | IHS only | Extended DCI, regional |
+| ZR+ | 120km+ | SMF (coherent) | LC Duplex | 27-30W | Extended DCI, regional |

 Understanding the Naming Convention

-The module names encode key information:
+The module names encode key information about reach capability and technology:

-- SR = Short Reach (multimode fiber)
+- SR = Short Reach (multimode fiber, up to 100m)

-- DR = Data center Reach (500m single-mode)
+- DR = Data center Reach (500m single-mode, optimized for campus)

-- FR = Fiber Reach (2km)
+- FR = Fiber Reach (2km, for building-to-building)

-- LR = Long Reach (10km)
+- LR = Long Reach (10km, for metro)

-- ZR = “Z” Reach (coherent, 80km+)
+- ZR = "Z" Reach (coherent, 80km for long-haul DCI)

 The number indicates lanes: 8 means 8×100G (800G aggregate), 4 means 4×100G per port (twin-port modules use 2×FR4 or 2×LR4 naming for two 400G ports).